 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

 - River tugboats.
-These are also known as push boats and they push or tow vessels on rivers, typically those that have broken down and need a lift back to the shore for repairs.
-These tugboats are specifically designed to work on rivers, and while powerful, are not appropriate for work on the ocean or in harbors.
+These are also known as push boats, and they push or tow vessels on rivers, typically those that have broken down and need a lift back to the shore for repairs.
+These tugboats are specifically designed to work on rivers and, while powerful, are not appropriate for work on the ocean or harbors.